Join us for an all-new schedule of family-friendly Saturday programs at the Workers Arts & Heritage Centre!

 This workshop will be paired with a short tour of Kwentong Bayan’s exhibition BALIKBAYAN.
 This program is presented in partnership with Hamilton Winterfest 2017. **Register here**

-April 14th, 1:30-4 pm Comic Jam with Althea Balmes and Keet Geniza
+NEW DATE!
+April 21th, 1:30-4 pm Comic Jam with Althea Balmes and Keet Geniza

 Paired with a short tour of Kwentong Bayan’s exhibition BALIKBAYAN. **Register here**